finos-labs/dtcch-2025-accenture-team/.ipynb_checkpoints/README-checkpoint.md

 # FINOS DTCC Hackathon

 ## Project Name
 Regulatory Compliance Assist

 ### Project Details
+Regulatory Compliance Assist
+Our solution uses Generative AI to help institutions navigate highly manual Risk and Compliance processes, providing the uplift and insights needed to maintain a proactive and sustainable controls environment.

+### Solution Components:
+    Reg Change summarizer - Upload multiple versions of a regulations and get automated summaries on what changed, overall & by section.
+Draft communication.
+    Chat with ‘Change Assist’ - Ask specific questions on “what’s new” and  “what changed” between versions of the regulation.
+    Controls Compliance Assist - Automatically map L1/L2 controls to regulatory documents & identify partial compliance & suggested uplift

+### For the email Functionality

+It only requires two parameters <recipient_email> as <abc@emai.com> and comparison_output (summary of text/string type) The OUTLOOK_ACCESS_TOKEN expires every hour and needs to be replaced with the latest access token available here: https://developer.microsoft.com/en-us/graph/graph-explorer

 ### Team Information

+Bhawana Asija
+Sunil Kumar Dubey
+Rishi Ghosh
+Snehal Adhyapak
+Harshitha Chellamalla
+Bhagyashree Devendrappa
+Surya Bala Ramakrishnan
+Navnirman Singh
+Durga Vaidyanathan
+Amisha Reddy

 ## Using DCO to sign your commits